akshatjain04/testserver-cucumber/README.md

 ## What's next?

-This project is just getting started - if you're missing some kind of vocabulary/functionality/etc please contribute or open an issue!
+If you've found a bug or are missing some kind of vocabulary/functionality/etc please contribute or open an issue!